 In short: The eligibility for German Pension Refund for Citizens of United States

-As a citizen of United States, you are only entitled to a refund of your German pension contributions if your employment in Germany lasted less than 5 years (i.e. you paid pension contributions in Germany for a maximum of 59 months) and at least 24 months have elapsed since your last pension contribution in Germany.
+As a national of United States, you are eligible for a refund of your German pension contributions only if your employment in Germany lasted less than 5 years (meaning you have made pension contributions in Germany for no more than 59 months) and at least 24 months have elapsed since your most recent pension contribution in Germany.

 Specifically, these agreements state that as a citizen of United States living in Germany as a tax resident, you are eligible for a German retirement pension after a contribution period of 60 months.